alvgaona/heart-sounds-segmentation/README.md

 - `binary_diagnosis`: 0 if it's normal or 1 if it's abnormal.
 - `patient_number`: patient number associated with audio data by position in the array.
 - `features`: Hilbert envelope, Homomorphic envelope, DWT envelope, PSD envelope.

+> Note: The features in the datasets are not used in this project except for the Hilbert Envelope.

+## Extracted features

+The features used in the training are instantaneous frequencies computed by the Fourier Synchrosqueezed Transform (FSST).
+Below you can see a 2D and 3D spectrogram using the FSST.

+![2D Specgram]

+![3D Specgram]

 ## Results